 A unique hockey type sport that has a lot of similarities to field hockey is Beikou Tarkbei (also called Daur Hockey), a team sport played by the Daur ethnic group in Inner Mongolia.
-Another unique form of hockey is Rossall Hockey, which is played only at Rossall School in England.
+Another unique form of hockey is Rossall Hockey, that is played only at Rossall School in England.

 Other Hockey Sports

-- Air Hockey - played on an air-hockey table, participants try to hit a puck elevated on a cushion of air into the opponents goal.
+- Air Hockey — played on an air-hockey table, participants try to hit a puck elevated on a cushion of air into the opponent's goal.

 - Showdown — a game for blind and visually impaired people similar to air hockey.